s4shibam/mizzo/apps/api/readme.md

 - JWT-based authentication system
 - Integration with AWS services
 - Database operations via Prisma ORM
-- Containerized PostgreSQL and Redis with Docker for storage and caching
+- Containerized PostgreSQL and Redis for storage and caching
 - Request validation with Zod
 - User, artist, and admin role management
 - Track and Playlist CRUD operations
 - Logging with Winston and Logtail
 - Byte range audio streaming on HLS failure
+- Rate limiting to protect against abuse and DOS attacks

 ## ⚙️ Tech Stack